NISP-GmbH/DCV-Installer/README.md

 ## How to install the DCV Services

-The script to execute the Installer foor the different compenents is:
+The script to execute the Installer for the different compenents is:

 ```bash
 /bin/bash DCV_Session_Manager_Installer.sh